SirDarthBacon/2017-Relic-Recovery/Computer_Aided_Design/README.md

 This directory contains the STEP and other CAD files used to design & assemble the robot.

 ## REV Robotics
-The team heavily utilized resources available at [link to REV Robotics](http://www.revrobotics.com/ftc/) to build this season's robot.
+The team heavily utilized resources available at [REV Robotics](http://www.revrobotics.com/ftc/) to build this season's robot.